bay2/CarthagePods/README.md

 ## Usage

-* Run `carthagePods init` in your project directory.
-Your project directory in generate `Podfile`,`Cartfile`,`CPodfile` .
+* Run `carthagePod init` in your project directory to generate `Podfile`,`Cartfile`,`CPodfile` .
-* If you want to use `CocoaPods` manager dependencies between libraries .
-You can edit `Podfile` add your dependencies.
-[Detailed see](https://guides.cocoapods.org/using/using-cocoapods.html).
+* If you want to use `CocoaPods` manager dependencies between libraries ，you can edit `Podfile` to add your dependencies.
+[See Details](https://guides.cocoapods.org/using/using-cocoapods.html).
 * If you want to use `Carthage` manager dependencies and compile framework.
-You can edit `Cartfile` add your dependencies.
-[Detailed see](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).
+You can edit `Cartfile` to add your dependencies.
+[See Details](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).
-* `CarthagePods` `Carthage` compile framework will be packaged into a `pod lib`. `CPodfile` provides a method of filtering framework.
+* `CarthagePods` packages frameworks complied by `Carthage` into a `Pod lib`. `CPodfile` provides a method of filtering framework.

 ```
 filterFramework ['RxTest.framework', 'RxBlocking.framework']